 Disclaimer: I don't own Bleach, I don't own Inuyasha, and I don't own the wild west theme.
-I do not own the song Hanging Tree.
-And I do have a Hanging Tree Playlist under the name ForestCatlsc on you tube
+I also do not own the song that inspired me, The Hanging Tree by Jenifer Lawrence from the Mockingjay Soundtrack.
+If you haven't heard it you need to listen to it.
+I also have a play list made up for this story on youtube under the same name (my youtube name is Forestcatlsc).

 Italics are flashback/past events